 Taps Restaurant Bar & Lounge Ft.
-Lauderdale You might think the guys behind this new Himmarshee resto-bar are just really big fans of 1980s Gregory Hines movies, but the name's actually a reference to the 30 beer taps and 20 wine taps on the back wall, plus another 270 beers and dozen wines by the glass on the menu: awesome food like Belgian waffle vanilla ice-cream sandwiches with Nutella.
+Lauderdale You might think the guys behind this new Himmarshee resto-bar are just really big fans of 1980s Gregory Hines movies, but the name's actually a reference to the 30 beer taps and 20 wine taps on the back wall, plus they've got another 270 beers and a dozen wines by the glass.
+Also on the menu: awesome food like Belgian waffle vanilla ice-cream sandwiches with Nutella.

-Craft Bar and Q Edgewater The guys who started this new Edgewater beer and barbecue joint clearly think afternoons should be about as productive as Dwyane Wade in the finals (too soon?) because they’ve got a full menu from Passion BBQ and over a dozen craft beers on draft for $3 with a seven hour happy hour noon-7pm every day.
+Craft Bar and Q Edgewater The guys who started this new Edgewater beer and barbecue joint clearly think afternoons should be about as productive as Dwyane Wade in the finals (too soon?) because they’ve got a full menu from Passion BBQ and more than a dozen craft beers on draft for $3 during a SEVEN-HOUR HAPPY HOUR starting at noon every day.